MarkKensington/twitter-DApp/README.md

 2. Install required **npm** modules using `npm install`
 3. [Download and install Ganache](https://www.trufflesuite.com/docs/ganache/quickstart) or `npm install -g ganache-cli`
 4. Install **Truffle**: `npm install -g truffle`
-5. Install **pip**: `sudo apt install python-pip`
+5. Install **pip**: `sudo apt install python-pip3`
-6. Install **virtualvenv** for isolated Python environments:`pip install virtualenv`
+6. Install **virtualvenv** for isolated Python environments:`pip3 install virtualenv`
 7. Create isolated Python environment: `virtualenv venv`
 8. Activate virtual environment: `source venv/bin/activate`
 9. Install **pandoc**: `sudo apt install pandoc`
-10. Install dependencies: `pip install -r requirements.txt`.
-If you have made additional installations with `pip` run `pip freeze > requirements.txt` to rebuild requirements file for installtion dependencies.
+10. Install dependencies: `pip3 install -r requirements.txt`.
+If you have made additional installations with `pip3` run `pip3 freeze > requirements.txt` to rebuild requirements file for installtion dependencies.
 11. Copy `twitter_credentials_TODO.py` to `twitter_credentials.py` and fill in your own keys from the twitter developer account

-To stop the isolated `(ven)`environment use command: `deactivate`
+To stop the isolated `(venv)`environment use command: `deactivate`

 ## Run the code on Ganache

 1. Open command line tool (e.g Terminal for Mac)
 2. `cd` into project folder
 3. Start local testnet: `ganache -cli` (include `-m "mnemonic"` which can then be used to set-up MetaMask to allow interaction directly with Ganache)
-4. Open a new Terminal tab and deploy Smart Contract on the local testnet: `truffle deploy` [OPTIONAL] Retrieve the addresses from deployed contracts if needed with: `truffle networks`
+4. Open a new Terminal tab and `cd` into project folder and deploy Smart Contract on the local testnet: `truffle deploy` [OPTIONAL] Retrieve the addresses from deployed contracts if needed with: `truffle networks`
 5. Change the `contract_address` in method `on_data(self, raw_data)`from `twitter_streamer.py` with address provided after `truffle deploy` of the Smart Contract
 6. If you want to hard-code the receiver address rather than extract it from the tweet you will need to change the `receiver_address` in method `on_data(self, raw_data)`from `twitter_streamer.py` with your own (Metamask) address and then comment out the second `receiver_address` assignment in the `try:` section